 - Persistent fever greater than 100.4° orally, including a fever that requires control with medication, like Tylenol

-- Child is too sleepy or ill from an illness, like vomiting and/or diarrhea, to profit from sitting in class all day
+- The child is too sleepy or ill from an illness, like vomiting and/or diarrhea, to profit from sitting in class all day

 - Significant cough that makes a child feel uncomfortable & is disruptive

-- Honey-crusted sores around the nose mouth or rash that might be impetigo; OR a rash in various stages including boils, sores and bumps that may be chicken pox; OR a rash accompanied by fever, etc.
+- Honey-crusted sores around the nose and mouth or rash that might be impetigo; OR a rash in various stages including boils, sores, and bumps that may be chicken pox; OR a rash accompanied by fever, etc.

 - Red, runny eyes that distract the child from learning